 Table of Contents

-Whenever your business receives an invoice from a vendor, that transaction goes through accounts payable.
-But this process requires trust and credit, so you need a reliable process for tracking invoices and paying bills.
-Overseeing accounts payable inflow and outflow enables a more accurate record of your organization’s cash flow.
+When a business receives a vendor invoice, that transaction goes through accounts payable.
+This process requires trust and credit, so you need a reliable system for tracking invoices and paying bills.

 What is Accounts Payable?

-Accounts payable refers to goods or services that were purchased on credit, for which the customer still owes the supplier the actual money.
-Your company’s accounts payable balance is the sum of all outstanding amounts that have not yet been paid to vendors.
+Accounts payable (AP) are the debts owed to vendors and suppliers (recorded on a company’s balance sheet) to which the company has received goods or services purchased on credit, but hasn’t paid the supplier.
+Your company’s accounts payable balance is the sum of all outstanding amounts not yet paid to vendors.

-Accounts payable (AP) is a universal term that describes both a business account and a department that handles invoices.
-It represents a specific account in the general ledger that describes your organization’s obligation to pay short-term debts to suppliers, vendors, or creditors.
+This liability account entails a company’s obligation to pay short-term liabilities to suppliers, vendors, or creditors.
 The full accounting entry of these transactions appears under current liabilities on a balance sheet.

 How Does the Accounts Payable Process Work?

 The AP department has a set procedure they must follow before releasing payments to vendors and creditors.
-These guidelines help keep the processes streamlined and transparent to avoid document falsification or financial fraud at any possible point.
+These guidelines help to streamline transactions and create transparency to avoid document falsification or financial fraud.

 For example, Company A needs to buy new manufacturing equipment, so they issue a purchase order for $20,000.
 Once the owner, CFO, or an employee with financial responsibility approves the purchase requisition and the procurement department or owner approves the PO, Company A places the order with a vendor.